ndsurgenor/moonshot-api/README.md

 ## UX Design

 The site is aimed at helping users to easily upload their personal photos of the nightsky alongside relevant info such as what the photo shows, where/when it was taken, and what equipment was used.
 It also aims to give users the ability to view, star, and comment on the photos uploaded by other users of the site.
+This backend site models these details so they can be controlled by a superuser and also be utilised by the user via the frontend components.

 ## Strategy